 A newly redesigned lineup of Sage Oil Vac lube trucks directly addresses operator concerns and provides the tools and technology to help operators make the most efficient use of their time.
-The new trucks — Class 5, 7 and 8 — not only help operators work more efficiently, but add tools that help them better meet the needs of those operating the machinery they’re servicing.
+The new trucks — non-CDL models (Class 6), as well as Class 7 and 8 — not only help operators work more efficiently, but add tools that help them better meet the needs of those operating the machinery they’re servicing.
 The new trucks come at a time when changes in the workforce are creating challenges for machinery maintenance service providers around the country.

-One of the changing industry dynamics driving the evolution in lube and fuel service trucks exemplified by the new lineup of Sage Class 5, 7 and 8 trucks lies in permitting.
+One of the changing industry dynamics driving the evolution in lube and fuel service trucks exemplified by the new lineup of Sage non-CDL (Class 6), Class 7 and 8 trucks lies in permitting.
 There are fewer operators today obtaining a commercial driver’s license (CDL) than in past generations.
 And, the labor market for those with CDLs is so tight today, it makes it difficult for construction contractors and service technicians to find adequate qualified operators with the licenses required to operate the larger Class 7 or 8 trucks.
-That makes the revamped Class 5 lube truck popular, Sage said, because managers can more efficiently manage the same amount of work with a smaller, less-expensive truck.
+That makes the revamped non-CDL lube truck popular, Sage said, because managers can more efficiently manage the same amount of work with a smaller, less-expensive truck.

 “It’s harder to find CDL drivers, so a lot of companies — especially in the oil fields in West Texas — are looking for non-CDL applications.
-So, if you’re looking for a lube-only truck, these Class 5 trucks can help meet the same need without that license,” Sage said of the trucks that are built on either a Ford F550 or Dodge Ram 5500 pickup.
+So, if you’re looking for a lube-only truck, these non-CDL trucks can help meet the same need without that license,” Sage said of the trucks that are built on either a Ford F-600 and Chevrolet 6500 pickup.
 “A lot of the big OEM dealers are using these trucks for oil, but not fuel, to conduct maintenance for rental fleet customers.”